maria-antoniak/goodreads-scraper/README.md

 - `numeric_book_id` corresponds to the numeric section of the book_id_title, e.g. `587393` in `587393.The_Lost_Scrapbook`

-# Credit
+# Acknowledgements

+Carver is a fork of the excellent `goodreads-scraper` project started by Maria Antoniak and Melanie Walsh.

+Carver was motivated to move the project forward in lieu of time constraints on the part of the original owners.
+Plus the vision/intention is slightly different.
+I am in debt for their initial efforts and thank them for helping to get this project off the ground.

+*Note: Updates to the Goodreads website may break this code.
+We don't guarantee that Carver will continue to work in the future, but feel free to post an issue if you run into a problem.*

-This code is written by Maria Antoniak and Melanie Walsh.
-The code is licensed under a [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/#).
+The code is licensed under a GNU General Public License v3.0.

-If you use Carver, we'd love to hear about your project and how you use the code.

-We used a function written by [Omar Einea](https://github.com/OmarEinea/GoodReadsScraper), licensed under [GPL v3.0](https://github.com/OmarEinea/GoodReadsScraper/blob/master/LICENSE.md), for the Goodreads review sorting.